 Gift wrapping: £3 a gift

-Babysitting is probably the most popular way young girls make money.
-It is a great way for them to earn and learn as long as they are mature enough for the responsibility.
+Babysitting is probably the most popular way older kids make money.
+It’s a great way for them to earn and learn as long as they’re mature enough for the responsibility.

 The NSPCC recommends children be 16 and over, however lots of 14-year-olds babysit.
 Use your judgement on whether your child is able to cope with it.